What is PAYE Tax? The UK Pay As You Earn system (PAYE) is a method of paying National Insurance contributions and Income Tax.

-That process happens before you receive your pension or wages.
+All these processes take place before you receive your pension or wages.

 Find out how to keep pay and tax records and the correct procedures for using PAYE forms: P45, P60, P11D.

-There is extra information about the pay you need to declare and how to report cash in hand payments.
+This is where you get expert advice about you payment rights as workers and employers.
+There is extra information about the pay you need to declare and how to report any cash in hand payments.

 REGISTERING AS AN EMPLOYER: You will need to register with HMRC as an employer if you start employing people.
 New employers usually prefer to register as an employer online using the government facility.

-Your Pay at Work, Tax, and the National Minimum Wage
+Your Pay at Work, Tax, and the National Minimum Wage in the United Kingdom